-Mr. Hans Buysse, EFFAS Board member, represents EFFAS in the XBRL International Board of Directors that serves as the primary Governing Body of the Corporation as a not-for-profit membership corporation under Delaware General Corporation Law.
+Mr. Hans Buysse, EFFAS Board member, represents EFFAS in the Europe Board of Directors that serves as the primary Governing Body of the Corporation as a not-for-profit membership corporation under Delaware General Corporation Law.
 The Board of Directors is comprised of senior leaders and experts with broad international experience in financial, business and regulatory reporting, accounting and standard setting.
 The Board advises and assists in executing strategic opportunities, identifies critical regulatory and accounting convergence trends for which the XBRL standard could be used as a solution, and develops long-term growth and sustainability strategies for the XBRL consortium.

 The International Integrated Reporting Council (IIRC)

 The International Integrated Reporting Council (IIRC) is a global coalition of regulators, investors, companies, standard setters, the accounting profession and NGOs.
 The coalition is promoting communication about value creation as the next step in the evolution of corporate reporting.
 The IIRC’s mission is to establish integrated reporting and thinking within mainstream business practice as the norm in the public and private sectors.